richo/snowplow-wiki/setup-guide/Deploying-the-EMR-ETL-Runner.md

 ### cron

-The recommended way of scheduling the ETL process is as a daily cronjob using the shell script `snowplow-emr-etl.sh` available in the SnowPlow GitHub repository at [`/3-etl/emr-etl-runner/bin/snowplow-emr-etl.sh`] [bash-script].
+The recommended way of scheduling the ETL process is as a daily cronjob using the shell script available in the SnowPlow GitHub repository at [`/3-etl/emr-etl-runner/bin/snowplow-emr-etl.sh`] [bash-script].

 You need to edit this script and update the two variables: